-No dosage adjustment of VIVJOA is recommended in patients with mild hepatic impairment (Child-Pugh A).
-There is insufficient information to determine the safety of VIVJOA in patients with moderate or severe hepatic impairment (Child-Pugh B-C).
-Therefore, VIVJOA is not recommended for use in patients with moderate or severe hepatic impairment [see Clinical Pharmacology (12.3)].
+No dosage adjustment of VIVJOA is recommended in patients with mild or moderate hepatic impairment (Child-Pugh Class A or B).
+Administration of VIVJOA in patients with severe hepatic impairment (Child-Pugh Class C) has not been studied [see Clinical Pharmacology (12.3)].